 About the Advisory Circle

-The Ontario Caring Advisory Circle (OCAC) demonstrates leadership by guiding the identification and development of culturally appropriate resources to support Indigenous residents in long-term care.
-Membership of the OCAC is comprised of 11 members that have knowledge and expertise in long-term care and Indigenous culture.
+The Ontario Caring Advisory Circle (OCAC) demonstrates leadership by guiding the identification and development of culturally appropriate resources to support Indigenous residents in long-term care homes.
+Membership of the OCAC is comprised of 10 members that have wisdom and expertise in long-term care and Indigenous culture.
 Members are a mix from northern and southern regions of Ontario.

 The OCAC has created a five-pillar approach to their terms of reference.
 These five pillars form the foundation of the work and represent the commitment, interest, and duties of the advisors.